3 Keys To Safeguarding Your Job From A Recession

 Ever thought of yourself as a subject matter expert (SME)?
 Find a skill or area of know-how the employer’s hot for.
 Could either be a current or future need they’re fixating on.
 Then crush it.
 Free sites like Coursera, edX (linked to the best universities), Khan Academy and more put out online courses in a raft of subjects.

 Plus you could always fall back on good old strategic kissing up.
-Pretend to like and respect your psychopath boss.
-Also, form fake friendships with key internal players (if being real pals isn’t in the cards).
+Ask your boss how you can help out more.
+Also, form friendships with key internal players.
+Recession-proof jobs are held by people who other people like having around.

 Hashing out a budget’s the starting point here.
 Gives a sense of your cash-ins and outs.
 Highlights where you’re bleeding green too.
 From this, you can do some contingency planning.